reframe-hpc/reframe/writing_checks/README.md

 }
 ```

-# Customising the compilation phase
+# Customising the Compilation Phase

 ReFrame supports the compilation of the source code associated with the test.
 As discussed in the hello world example, if the provided source code is a single source file (defined by the member variable `self.sourcepath`), the language will be detected from its extension and the file will be compiled.